miguelmarco/libhomfly/README.md

 # libhomfly
 ## Library to compute the homfly polynomial of a link.

 This is basically a conversion of the [program][1] writen by Robert J Jenkins Jr into a shared library.
-It accepts as entry a character string, formated in the same way as the input files that the original code (see below).
-The returned value is the string that the original value did print on screen.
+It accepts as entry a character string, formated in the same way as the input files that the original code used (see below).
+The returned value is the string that the original program did print on screen.

 The modifications done to the original program are: